andraspatka/rabbitmq-demo/README.md

 ## Kubeapps

 Kubeapps is recommended as it provides a dashboard for K8s.
 It is not required, everything that can be done with Kubeapps can be done with kubectl.
+Kubernetes Dashboard is favored to Kubeapps for the use of a dashboard.
+Nevertheless, the steps to setting up Kubeapps are the following:

 ```bash
 # Installing kubeapps in namespace "kubeapps" (recommended to install it in a different namespace, as it starts a lot of pods)